Time Zone Law in the United States: The Congressional Uniform Time Act

 Conclusion: Trusting the Algorithm

-The human brain was not designed to flawlessly calculate leap years across decades while simultaneously adjusting for UTC offsets and variable month lengths.
+The human brain was not designed to flawlessly calculate leap years across decades while simultaneously adjusting for UTC offsets, DST boundaries, variable month lengths, and holiday calendars.
 The math of time is inherently built for machines.
-By understanding the underlying complexity of our calendar system, we can better appreciate and utilize the powerful chronological engines available to us, ensuring our academic research, statistical models, and daily productivity remain flawlessly accurate.
+By understanding the underlying complexity of our calendar system — from the three-tiered leap year rule to the ISO 8601 standard to the Unix Epoch architecture — we can better appreciate and utilize the powerful chronological engines available to us, ensuring our academic research, statistical models, business deadlines, and daily productivity remain flawlessly accurate.